Do You Know Where Your Electricity Is Being Used?

 Basic: Individual Appliance or Outlet Monitoring

-The easiest way to measure how much energy your home is using is to monitor the individual appliances in your home to find out which appliances are the biggest energy wasters.
-Kill A Watt manufacturers several devices that can measure the amount of electricity an individual appliance is using or all the appliances plugged into a power strip.
-You can figure out your electrical expenses by the hour, day, week, month, and even an entire year.
-After using these devices, you’ll be shocked to find out how much money you’re spending by simply leaving certain appliance plugged in all day long or how much that 30 year old refrigerator in the garage is costing you each year.
+Monitoring individual appliances in your home remains the easiest option.
+For example, Kill A Watt manufacturers several devices that measure the amount of electricity an individual appliance consumes.
+Additionally, these devices measure the cumulative amount of energy consumed by appliances plugged into the same power strip.
+Plus, these devices help homeowners determine electrical expenses by the hour, day, week, month and even year.
+After using these devices, many homeowners are shocked!
+For example, homeowners learn the true costs of leaving certain appliances plugged in all day long like that 30 year old refrigerator in the garage.

 Intermediate: Whole-House Power Monitors